troperville

 • This seems to be the default programming of Warren's sexbots on Buffy the Vampire Slayer.

-• Deconstructed to horrific effect with the premise of Dollhouse, where the "dolls" are selected for physical attractriveness and repeatedly brainwashed and mindwiped, meaning that they become the dream lover of a variety of clients while never quite knowing or remembering afterwards.
+• Deconstructed to horrific effect with the premise of Dollhouse, where the "dolls" are selected for physical attractiveness and repeatedly brainwashed and mindwiped, meaning that they become the dream lover of a variety of clients while never quite knowing or remembering afterwards.
 For the clients, this means a lover who will indulge their worst fantasies and never remember afterwards, as in their mindwiped "doll" state, they're all childlike amnesiacs.
 Or at least that's how it's supposed to work.

-• Dr. Chase on House...sorta.
+• Dr. Chase on House... sorta.
 It's been shown on occasion that he can't turn off women even when he's trying.

 • Will Smith in The Fresh Prince of Bel-Air.
-Though Will himself is definitely The Casanova, there has been an occasional story about a woman who just wouldn't take no for an answer, or whom sleeping with was just an all-around bad idea.
+Though Will himself is definitely The Casanova, there has been an occasional story about a woman who just wouldn't take no for an answer, or who sleeping with was just an all-around bad idea.
 His girlfriend's mother, for example.

 • Daniel in Stargate SG-1.
 Two episodes after his wife is kidnapped by the Goa'uld, he gets lucky with an alien high-priest's daughter when they accidentally revert to a neanderthal state.
-After that, he gets jumped by Hathor, Shyla, and Linea, mind-raped by Sarah/Osiris, and is propositioned repeatedly by Vala (who he eventually obliges during the series finale... which is then erased by intentional time screwyness).
+After that, he gets jumped by Hathor, Shyla, and Linea, mind-raped by Sarah/Osiris and is propositioned repeatedly by Vala (who he eventually obliges during the series finale... which is then erased by intentional time screwiness).
 And of course, he often doesn't get much of a say in the matter...

-Mythology & Religion
+Myths & Religion

-• In Greek Mythology:
+• Classical Mythology:

 • Odysseus, during his quest to return home from the Trojan War.
 He gets shipwrecked twice and is forced to become the love slave of both Circe and Calypso respectively.
 This is treated relatively seriously; though Odysseus could only admit that both of his lovers were more attractive than his wife Penelope, the only thing he really wanted was to return to his One True Love.

-• Fable: You, if you have trouble keeping it in your pants.
+• You, if you have trouble keeping it in your pants.
 So long as you're amicable and nice (and sometimes, even if you're not), you're guaranteed to have at least one NPC eager to roll in the hay with you even if you weren't really trying.

 • In Fable II eligible citizens will eventually fall for a famous hero simply by virtue of said hero's reputation.
 A particularly heroic player character will easily capture the hearts of pretty much everyone attracted to his or her gender.
-It eventually becomes normal to be propositioned when your just passing through a town or village.
+It eventually becomes normal to be propositioned when you're just passing through a town or village.
 Even an outright evil PC will still get random advances from people who are into evil bastards.